ndf-zz/rc-transponder/altfw/README.md

 Main features:

-   - LED is switched off during Tx bursts to better utilise available battery power.
-   - Low voltage monitoring is windowed to avoid spurious error messages.
+   - Battery level reporting: 1=OK, 2=Low Battery, 3=Fault
    - LF sensitivity is maintained during transmit sequence
-   - Tx dead times are eliminated.
+   - Tx dead times are eliminated
-   - Prolonged activation suppresses Tx only while held in loop.
+   - Prolonged activation suppresses Tx only while held in loop
    - Periodic (270s) wakeup/reset is eliminated - transponder
-     will sleep indefinitely, waking only for valid activation or error condition flagged by AFE.
+     will sleep indefinitely, waking only for valid activation or error condition flagged by AFE
    - Pseudorandom delays are distributed in 1ms steps from 3 to 10ms,
-     and the backoff timer is no longer used.
+     and the backoff timer is no longer used
-   - Initial collisions due to concurrent wakeups are reduced.
+   - Initial collisions due to concurrent wakeups are reduced

 Build and install: